Skip to main content

 Provo, Utah · FDIC Cert #33823

-Capital Community Bank is an FDIC-insured bank (Certificate #33823) with $949M in total assets and $803M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Capital Community Bank, an FDIC-insured bank (Certificate #33823) with $949M in total assets and $803M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Provo, Utah, the bank maintains a Tier 1 capital ratio of 16.45% (Well-Capitalized) and a nonperforming loan ratio of 2.01%.
-BankHealthData assigns a composite Health Grade of B (75/100).
+BankHealthData assigns a composite Health Grade of B (75/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Capital Community Bank (FDIC cert 33823) is a community bank — $949M in total assets, $803M in deposits, serving the Provo, Utah area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.